Skip to main content

 Configure custom file zone in Data Integration

-- By clicking on File Zone Connection, you can select the previously configured File Zone Connection.
+4. By clicking on File Zone Connection, you can select the configured File Zone Connection.

-When working with Databricks, it is necessary to include specific statements to enable Azure Blob storage to function as a customized file zone.
-Incorporate the subsequent configuration into the SQL Warehouse within Databricks:
+When working with Databricks, ensure you include specific statements to enable Azure Blob storage as a custom file system.
+Incorporate the configuration into the SQL Warehouse within Databricks:

 spark.hadoop.fs.azure.account.auth.type.rivery.dfs.core.windows.net SAS